singnet/snet-cli/README.md

 * `NAME`: name of the service to be stored in the registry
 * `MODEL`: local filesystem path to the service model directory
 * `ORGANIZATION`: the organization to which you want to register the service
+* `PATH`: the path under which you want to register the service in the organization
 * `PRICE`: initial price for interacting with the service
 * `ENDPOINT`: initial endpoint to call the service's API
 * `TAGS`: tags to describe the service